top of page

 About Me

 I received my Ph.D. in Clinical Psychology from Southern Methodist University in 2021.
-I completed my pre-doctoral Clinical Psychology Internship at the APA-accredited Charleston Consortium and T32 postdoctoral training in traumatic stress at the Medical University of South Carolina.
-I am a licensed Clinical Psychologist (NM PSY1730) and a K99 Postdoctoral Fellow at the Medical University of South Carolina.
+I completed my pre-doctoral Clinical Psychology Internship at the APA-accredited Charleston Consortium and T32 postdoctoral training in traumatic stress at the Medical University of South Carolina (MUSC).
+I completed my K99 postdoctoral fellowship at the National Crime Victims Research and Treatment Center at MUSC.
+I am a licensed Clinical Psychologist (NM PSY1730) and an Assistant Professor in the Psychiatry and Behavioral Sciences Department at MUSC.

 My research examines the consequences of children's exposure to violence and tests parenting-based interventions for victims of violence and their families.